Rotifer/Rotifer.github.io/_posts/2025-01-04-loading-and-viewing-data-in-duckdb.md

-# Loading and viewing data in DuckDB 🦆⚽
+# Loading and viewing data 🦆⚽

 Now that we have created our source files, we need to upload them into a DuckDB database, verify the data and re-format to create our final analysis-ready tables.
 DuckDB makes loading data very easy and its schema feature is very convenient for organasing tables and other database objects.